Minter blockchain

 - minter-js-sdk – work with transactions, checks, and deeplinks

-- minterjs-wallet – work with mnemonic, private/public key and address
+- minterjs-wallet – work with mnemonics, private/public keys, and addresses

-- minterjs-tx – low level TX implementation (only for advanced users, use SDK instead)
+- minterjs-tx – low-level TX implementation (only for advanced users; otherwise, use SDK instead)

 - minterjs-util – a collection of utility functions for Minter